Introduction

 Yet, if you've completed any volunteer work or have participated in any relevant internships, this is your opportunity to mention those experiences.
 You must include a valid GMAT or GRE test score with your application.

-If you are an international applicant and are attending a non-English speaking university, you will also need to submit a TOEFL, IELTS, or PTE score.
+If you are an international applicant attending a non-English speaking university, you must also submit a TOEFL, IELTS, or PTE score.
 Harvard does not have a minimum test score to apply; however, "the MBA Admissions Board discourages any candidate with a TOEFL score lower than 109 on the IBT, an IELTS score lower than 7.5, or a PTE score lower than 75 from applying."

 An Application Essay

-This essay has no word count requirements, so Harvard trusts that you will decide how much or how little should be included.
-They request that you refrain from "overthink[ing], overcraft[ing] and overwrit[ing]," and simply "answer the question in clear language that those…who don't know your world can understand."
+Harvard requests that you refrain from "overthink[ing], overcraft[ing] and overwrit[ing]," and simply "answer the question in clear language that those…who don't know your world can understand."

 Recommendation Requirements